Author, Freelance Writer, Keynote Motivational Speaker, TV3 Midday Panelist, Playwright

 I know lots of people say they always wanted to write.
 Well, check this out.
 When my parents did a renovation job on our family home a while back, they stripped back decades of wallpaper and much to everyones amusement found some early Carmel Harrington autographs.
 You’ll be relieved that I no longer feel the need to state the obvious.
 (Signature of me, oh the shame!)

 In 2011 I gave writing my full attention and in August 2012 I self-published my first novel, Beyond Grace’s Rainbow.
-To my surprise and joy, it was an amazon & iTunes bestseller and by January 2013, the Trace Literary Agency had signed me up.
+To my surprise, it was an amazon & iTunes bestseller and by January 2013, the Trace Literary Agency had signed me up.
 Tracy Brennan soon had a two book deal secured with Harper Impulse, the digital imprint of publishing greats Harper Collins.

 So Beyond Grace’s Rainbow got a new fancy smancy cover and was republished in September 2013, followed a year later by The Life You Left in June 2014.
 My third book – Every Time A Bell Rings – will be published in 15th October 2015.
 I’m fierce excited about it all.
 And plans are also afoot to translate Beyond Grace’s Rainbow and The Life You Left into quite a few languages.
 I’ve been practising my thankyou’s.

 Thank You, Go raibh maith agat, Gracias, Merci, Grazie, Arigato, Danke sehr, Spasiba, 감사합니다,Takk, Mahalo, Efharisto.

-In 2015, I signed a further two-book contract with HarperCollins, moving imprints though, to the women’s fiction team of Harper Fiction.
-The Road Back Home will be published in Spring 2016 and a further book as yet undreamt, Spring 2017.
+In 2015, I signed a further two-book contract with HarperCollins, moving imprints to the women’s fiction team – Harper Fiction.
+The Road Back Home will be published in June 2016 and a further book as yet undreamt in 2017.